Chinese Blockbuster 'Monster Hunt 2' Makes Surprise Appearance at New York Fashion Week

-At Vivienne Tam's Spring 2018 show on Sunday, the Edko Films franchise was revealed as the focal point and inspiration for the veteran Hong Kong designer's new ready-to-wear collection.
-Monster Hunt's lovable lead character Wuba — a baby monster shaped like a daikon radish — popped up throughout the show as a subtle design motif in Tam's new ruffled silk georgette gowns and pantsuits.
-Less subtly, the character, life-sized and decked out in couture tailored to his rotund frame, made an appearance in the flesh and took several strolls down the catwalk, and even accompanied Tam on her victory lap.
+At Vivienne Tam's Spring 2018 show Sunday, the Edko Films franchise was revealed as the focal point and inspiration for the veteran Hong Kong designer's new ready-to-wear collection.
+Monster Hunt's lovable lead character, Wuba — a baby monster shaped like a daikon radish — popped up throughout the show as a subtle design motif in Tam's new ruffled silk georgette gowns and pantsuits.
+Less subtly, the character, life-sized and decked out in couture tailored to his rotund frame, made an appearance in the flesh and took several strolls down the catwalk, even accompanying Tam on her victory lap.

-The Fashion Week debut followed a brisk sales outing for Monster Hunt 2 during the Toronto International Film Festival, where the title sold to Sony Pictures for distribution in in Singapore, Malaysia, Indonesia, Philippines and Taiwan, as well as getting picked up for Thailand by Mono Film; Vietnam and Cambodia by Atrinaga Company; India by Multivision Multimedia; Korea by Kidari Entertainment; Australia and New Zealand by Magnum Films; Latin America by Alpha Filmes; and Italy by Minerva Pictures.
+The Fashion Week debut followed a brisk sales outing for Monster Hunt 2 during the Toronto International Film Festival, where the title sold to Sony Pictures for distribution in Singapore, Malaysia, Indonesia, Philippines and Taiwan.
+It was also picked up for Thailand by Mono Film; Vietnam and Cambodia by Atrinaga Company; India by Multivision Multimedia; Korea by Kidari Entertainment; Australia and New Zealand by Magnum Films; Latin America by Alpha Filmes; and Italy by Minerva Pictures.

 Lionsgate had previously acquired the North American and U.K. distribution rights to Monster Hunt 2 at the Cannes Film Festival in May.
 The studio plans to release the film in the U.S. day-and-date with China.